RuslanRWX/maillog_events/README.md

 ## Testing

-For testing, you need turn on logs for daemon into the configuration file and restart it.
+For testing, you need to turn on logs for daemon into the configuration file and restart it.

 ```buildoutcfg
 sed  's/Logs:\ 0/Logs:\ 1/' /etc/maillog/maillog.conf